nuxt/nuxt/docs/content/3.api/1.composables/use-request-headers.md

+---
+title: "useRequestHeaders"
+description: "Use useRequestHeaders to access the incoming request headers."
+---

 # `useRequestHeaders`

-Nuxt provides composables and utilities for first-class server-side-rendering support.

 Within your pages, components, and plugins you can use `useRequestHeaders` to access the incoming request headers.